 The big loop includes Angkor Wat, Angkor Thom, Preah Khan, Neak Pean, Ta Som, East Mebon and Pre Rup.

-My Angkor Wat 1-Day Itinerary
+Angkor Wat 1-Day Itinerary

 By the end of the day you’re likely to be exhausted.
-I would recommend booking a comfortable room with air conditioning as you will greatly appreciate it after a hot, tiring day of exploring.
+We would recommend booking a comfortable room with air conditioning as you will greatly appreciate it after a hot, tiring day of exploring.
 Click here for current accommodation availability and prices in Siem Reap.

 Stop #1: Angkor Wat Temple at Sunrise